How to Become a Surgeons, All Other in Maryland

 Obtain Maryland licensure or certification

 Maryland may require specific licensing or professional certification for surgeons, all others.
-Requirements vary by state — contact the Maryland Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Maryland Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Maryland

-Maryland employs 350 surgeons, all others.
+Maryland employs 520 surgeons, all others.
+The highest concentrations are in Baltimore-Columbia-Towson and Salisbury.

 Surgeons, All Other salary range in Maryland